ishindunata/alg-dv-hr/README.md

 Visualizing HR sample data set using shiny

 <h1>Background</h1>
-This is a dashboard to display sales performance from an e-commerce.
+This is a dashboard to display Human Resources (HR) data from fictitious company.
 The insights displayed are:

-Overview of sales value growth and profit growth Distribution of transactions from each product category Sales profile of each country
-Dataset
+<li>Overview of employee data trend and demography</li>
+<li>Analysis of no of employee and salary by department, employee generation and work stage proportion</li>

+<h1>Dataset</h1>
-The dashboard was made using Global Superstore dataset which provided by Chandra Shekhar, published on Kaggle
+The dashboard was made using Human Resources dataset which provided by Richard Huebner, published on <a href="https://www.kaggle.com/datasets/rhuebner/human-resources-data-set">Kaggle</a>

-Dashboard
+<h1>Dashboard</h1>
 You can see the dashboard at my Shiny Apps